CHAIR

 From:

-Some recent NZ sculpture and post-object art
+new art - Some recent NZ sculpture and post-object art

 edited by Jim Allen & Wystan Curnow